Last Updated on May 17, 2023 by Matt

 Upgrade the battery

-There are many cases where getting a stronger battery (usually with more voltage) can immediately give you a boost in range.
+Sometimes, getting a stronger battery with more voltage can immediately increase your range.

-You should be aware that not all scooters will support this.
-You can only get a stronger battery if the motor and the controller support voltage levels much larger than your current battery has.
+But not all scooters can handle this.
+You can only upgrade to a stronger battery if your motor and controller can handle higher voltages than your current battery.

 Add an extra battery

-You can add batteries in series or in parallel.
-Both will increase your range, but adding a battery in parallel will be better for range since it will increase the total capacity of your battery.
+You can attach the extra battery in series or parallel.
+Both boost your range, but adding it in parallel is better because it increases your overall battery capacity.

 Rewind the motor (advanced)